-- (a) Natural lighting must be provided by windows that- - have an aggregate light transmitting area measured exclusive of framing members, glazing bars or other obstructions of not less than 10% of the floor area of the room; and - (ii) are open to the sky or face a court or other space open to the sky or an open verandah, carport or the like. - (b) A window required to provide natural light that faces a boundary of an adjoining allotment must not be less than a horizontal distance of 900 mm from that boundary. - (c) Natural lighting to a room in a Class 1 building may come through a glazed panel or opening from an adjoining room (including an enclosed verandah) if- - the glazed panel or opening has an area of not less than 10% of the floor area of the room to which it provides light; and - (ii) the adjoining room has windows with an aggregate light transmitting area of not less than 10% of the combined floor areas of both rooms; and - (iii) the areas specified in (i) and (ii) may be reduced as appropriate if direct natural light is provided from another source.
+- 1. For the purpose of this table a window excludes a roof light. - 2.
+The same proportional calculation principle applies if- - (a) two or more windows are used; or - (b) two or more roof lights are used. - (b) A window required to provide natural light that faces a boundary of an adjoining allotment must not be less than a horizontal distance of 900 mm from that boundary. - (c) Natural lighting to a room in a Class 1 building may come through a glazed panel or opening from an adjoining room (including an enclosed verandah) if- - (i) the glazed panel or opening has an area of not less than 10% of the floor area of the room to which it provides light; and - (ii) the adjoining room has- - (A) windows, excluding roof lights that- - (aa) have an aggregate light transmitting area of not less than 10% of the combined floor area of both rooms; and - (bb) are open to the sky or face a court or other space open to the sky or an open verandah, carport or the like; or - (B) roof lights that- - (aa) have an aggregate light transmitting area of not less than 3% of the combined floor area of both rooms; and - (bb) are open to the sky; or

+- (C) a proportional combination of windows and roof lights required by (A) and (B). - (iii) the areas specified in (i) and (ii) may be reduced as appropriate if direct natural light is provided from another source.